-In this page, programs in C/C++ for simulating several combinations
+In this page, links to programs in C/C++ and Matlab for simulating several combinations

 of error correcting codes and digital modulation are presented.
 Combined